ankur-gupta/pyspark-playground/README.md

 ### `docker-compose.yml`
 This file sets up a pyspark cluster with these specifications:
-* a separate docker network for the spark cluster
+* a separate docker network for the Spark cluster
-* a spark master container that runs the spark driver
+* a Spark master container that runs the Spark driver
-* one or more spark slave containers that run spark workers
+* one or more Spark slave containers that run Spark workers

-When you run `docker-compose`, the spark cluster is started for you and a jupyter notebook runs on port `8888`.
-Any pyspark code you write in the jupyter notebook simply needs to "attach" to the running spark cluster.
+When you run `docker-compose`, the Spark cluster is started for you and a jupyter notebook runs on port `8888`.
+Any pyspark code you write in the jupyter notebook simply needs to "attach" to the running Spark cluster.

 #### `data/` mount
 This repository contains a